 If the UE History Information IE is included in the RELOCATION REQUEST message and the target RNC is configured to collect the information, the target RNC shall, if supported, collect information defined in the UE History Information IE.

+The target RNC shall, if supported, include the UE Application layer measurement configuration supported in the RELOCATION REQUEST ACKNOWLEDGE message sent to the CN.
+It sets the bitmap to indicate its support for the measureemnt(s) indicated in the UE Application layer measurement configuration for relocation

 After all necessary resources for accepted RABs including the initialised Iu user plane, are successfully allocated, the target RNC shall send a RELOCATION REQUEST ACKNOWLEDGE message to the CN.